Sustainability Awareness Week 2023

 Feldman Center, Room C903

-Join Mallorie Dunn, FIT Fashion Design and CCPS professor and founder of inclusive clothing brand SmartGlamour, for a talk on how societal fatphobia has added to sustainability issues within the fashion industry.
-In this talk, we will cover fashion overproduction by the numbers, the reality of US customers, ethical fashion access issues, and actions we can all take to correct these problems.
+Mallorie Dunn, FIT Fashion Design and CCPS professor and founder of inclusive clothing brand SmartGlamour, discussed how societal fatphobia has added to sustainability issues within the fashion industry.
+This talk covered fashion overproduction by the numbers, the reality of US customers, ethical fashion access issues, and actions we can all take to correct these problems.

 Mallorie Dunn, Adjunct Professor, Fashion, CCPS, and Precollege